JadeJaber/jadejaber.github.io/_posts/articles/2017-02-27-demystifying-certificates-private-public-keys.md

 ---
 We are going to discuss in this article about the following concepts.
 The article is divided in 2 parts: a glossary and  the "why and how" of the certificates/public/private keys.

-The certificates are mainly used for 4 different uses cases :
+The certificates are mainly used for 3 uses cases :
 - **Authentication**: The assurance to one entity that another entity is who he/she/it claims to be.
 - **Integrity**: The assurance to an entity that data has not been altered (intentionally or unintentionally) between "there" and "here," or between "then" and "now."
 - **Confidentiality**: The assurance to an entity that no one can read a particular piece of data except the receiver(s) explicitly intende

-- Public/Private keys
-- Certificates
-- SHA algorithms
-- RSA algorithms
-- SSH
-- Signature

 > Any comments are welcomed, I'm not an expert, I'm just trying to sum up the why and how of those elements.